alchemyplatform/aa-sdk/packages/alchemy/README.md

 # `@alchemy/aa-alchemy`

-This package contains `AlchemyProvider`, an implementation of `SmartAccountProvider` class defined in `aa-core`.
+This package contains `AlchemySmartAccountClient`, an implementation of `SmartAccountProvider` class defined in `aa-core`.
 It also contains middleware for accessing the Alchemy Gas Manager (an [ERC-4337](https://eips.ethereum.org/EIPS/eip-4337) Paymaster) and for doing Fee Estimates according to the expectations of the Alchemy [Rundler](https://github.com/alchemyplatform/rundler/tree/main) (an ERC-4337 Bundler).
 You may also find the util methods helpful.
 This repo is community maintained and we welcome contributions!

 ## Getting started

-If you are already using the `@alchemy/aa-core` package, you can simply install this package and start using the `AlchemyProvider`.
+If you are already using the `@alchemy/aa-core` package, you can simply install this package and start using the `AlchemySmartAccountClient`.
 If you are not using `@alchemy/aa-core`, you can install it and follow the instructions in the ["Getting Started"](https://accountkit.alchemy.com/packages/aa-alchemy/) docs to get started.

 ```bash [yarn]
 yarn add @alchemy/aa-alchemy